Zhan Zhao: Justice Pao (1995 TV Series)

 Following the popular 1993 TV series is this 80-episode series produced by Television Broadcast Limited.
 Zhan Zhao, played by Hong Kong actor Felix Wong, once again wears his signature red robe.
 This version of Zhan Zhao is similarly portrayed as the righteous and sympathetic paladin who aids Bao Zheng in his criminal cases.

 Three Heroes and Five Gallants (2016 TV Series)

 A new adaptation of Shi Yukun's The Seven Heroes and Five Gallants produced by Huayi Brothers and Tianxing Yiyuan Entertainment (天星亿源影视), with actor Yan Yikuan playing Zhan Zhao / Shen Zhongyuan.
 Zhan Zhao is again portrayed as a righteous and clever hero who takes on the persona of Shen Zhongyuan in order to spy on enemies of the people and to complete missions assigned to him by Bao Zheng.
 It also allows him to team together with the Five Rats.

 Justice Bao: The First Year (2019 TV Series)

+Justice Bao (2025 TV series)

+Produced by Channel 3 and Tencent Penguin Pictures.
+Zhan Zhao played by Thai actor Kanawut Traipipattanapong.

+Zhan Zhao Adventures (2025 TV series)

+Spin-off of Shi Yukun's The Seven Heroes and Five Gallants.
+Zhan Zhao portrayed by Yang Yang.